JJ/raku-ukr-mod-data/README.md

 > This content also rendered at [the
 > web](https://jj.github.io/raku-ukr-mod-data).

+This is mainly code to extract information from the reports on Russian invader losses published by the Ukrainian ministry of Defense, as well as extracted and processed data.

 ## Docker containers

 Get the latest version of the data locally: